monicadanesa/robotframework-mykonos/README.md

 Usage
 -----
  * Download and Install the android emulator base on the guidance [Genymotion](https://www.genymotion.com/) or [Andoroid Emulator](https://github.com/codepath/android_guides/wiki/Installing-Android-SDK-Tools).
- * Make sure emulator is available by checking with 'adb devices', for more detail info please check the adb command on [ADB Shell](http://adbshell.com/commands/adb-devices) guidance.
+ * Make sure emulator is available by checking with `adb devices`, for more detail info please check the adb command on [ADB Shell](http://adbshell.com/commands/adb-devices) guidance.
- * Make sure Robot Framework is able to run by execute 'robot --version' and it will get Robot Framework version as a result.
+ * Make sure Robot Framework is able to run by execute `robot --version` and it will get Robot Framework version as a result.
  * Create a file (sample.robot).
  * Import __Mykonos__ Library on the Robot Framework Test Suite.
  * Write test case base on [Robot Framework](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#libdoc) guidance.